 - bringing or receiving them into Northern Ireland from an EU country

 - moving qualifying Northern Ireland goods from Northern Ireland to Great Britain

-Find out what to do about entry summary declarations on 31 December 2020 and get more information about ongoing customs movements and procedures at the end of the transition period.
+Find out what to do about entry summary declarations on 1 July 2022 and get more information about the customs procedures.

 Who must submit a declaration